green discharge no std

 5. Stay hydrated

-Drinking plenty of water can support your body’s natural detox processes and may help manage symptoms while you wait for treatment.
+Drinking plenty of water can support your body’s natural detox processes and overall health.

 6. Monitor symptoms

-Keep track of any changes in discharge color, smell, or texture, and note any additional symptoms like itching or burning.
+Keep track of any changes in discharge color, smell, or texture, and note any additional symptoms, such as itching or burning.
 This information will help your doctor diagnose and treat the issue.

 7. Inform recent partners (if applicable)